Whiteboard Performance & Panic Protocol

 8. CLARP ↔ REACTO ↔ UMPIRE crosswalk

 Different bootcamps and platforms drill the same five-signal loop under different labels.
-If a candidate already thinks in REACTO or UMPIRE, don't make them relearn vocabulary mid-rep — map the words, keep the gates.
+If a candidate already thinks in REACTO or UMPIRE, don't make them relearn vocabulary mid-rep. Map the words and keep the checkpoints.

 | CLARP (this packet) | REACTO (Fullstack Academy) | UMPIRE (CodePath) |